woleet/woleet.id-server/README.md

 export WOLEET_ID_SERVER_LOG_DIRNAME={directory name where you want to store them}
 ```

-By default the logs will be stored in the log directory in the server directory.
+By default the logs will be stored in the log directory.

 # Build the server